Acceleratio/docs-sqlmanager/installation/upgrade-latest-version.md

 author: Tomislav Sirovec
 date: 12/6/2017
 ---
 This article explains how to upgrade SysKit SQL Manager to the latest major version.
-The SQLDocKit database, snapshots and application settings will be preserved by the upgrade.
+The SysKit SQL Manager database, snapshots and application settings will be preserved by the upgrade.

 ### Preparation